SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/README.md

 ## Key Capabilities

-WilmerAI integrates several powerful features into its workflow engine, enabling you to build highly customized and intelligent systems.
+WilmerAI integrates several features into its workflow engine, enabling you to build highly customized and intelligent systems.

 ### Adaptable API Gateway